gnclmorais/blog/_posts/2015-01-27-blogs-away.markdown

 P.S.: This post’s title is an [_homage_](http://christianheilmann.com/2005/01/27/blogs-away/) to [Christian Heilmann](https://twitter.com/codepo8), in an attempt to avoid the ever so classic [“Hello world!”](https://en.wikipedia.org/wiki/%22Hello,_world!%22_program).

+---

+## Update
+I recently moved my blog from Ghost + DigitalOcean to Jekyll + GitHub Pages.
+Why, you ask?
+Simply because I’m a cheapskate and I like free stuff.
+Now for real, I really like Ghost, but for the uses I’m giving to my blog, a (free) static platform is more than enough.